 It's Best To Do It In Person

 After I was introduced to the officer-in-charge, a naval Commander, I asked what I could do to improve my chances of getting my request approved.
-He told that by coming here and asking I did the best thing.
-He went on to explain that when they receive a request the requester is just a statistic, just one of the numerous people making requests.
-If a requester calls then they become a person but there are still lots of callers.
+He told that by coming here and asking, you did the best thing.
+He went on to explain that when they receive a request, the requester is just a statistic, just one of the numerous people making requests.
+If a requester calls, then they become a person but there are still lots of callers.
 When a requester meets with us, as you are doing, they become an individual and it becomes that much harder to say no when you are facing them.

-In summary, if you want something from someone go see them if possible.
-The next best thing is to call; in today's day video call if your able.
+In summary, if you want something from someone, go see them, if possible.
+The next best thing is to call; in today's world, video call if your able.

 Keep a Journal